nicolairobles/request-management-app/README.md

 Project Name
 Due Date
 ```
-1. b.
+- 1.b.
 Add a sheet called Brief to your Google Spreadsheet
 2. Create a trello board and get a Trello Key and Token (https://trello.com/app-key)
 3. Get the list id of where you want cards to arrive on your trello board
 4. Create a Google Drive Folder where you want dedicated request folders to be stored and get its id
 5. In your Google Sheet, go to Tools > Script Editor
-5. a.
+- 5.a.
 Give your script a name
-5. b.
+- 5.b.
 Go to File > Project Properties > Script properties and place the following key value pairs:
 ```
 TRELLO_KEY
 TRELLO_TOKEN
 idList
 mainDriveFolder
 ```
-5. c.
+- 5.c.
 Also get your Script ID in File > Project Properties > Info and place the ID in .clasp.json
 6. Adjust appscript.json to customize who you want accessing the app.
 Default is ANYONE signed in (https://developers.google.com/apps-script/manifest#webapp).
-6. a.
+- 6.a.
 Make sure your Google Apps Script API is turned on: https://script.google.com/home/usersettings
 7. Run
 ```
 npm run deploy